 Upon receiving your finished 3D printed parts, you need to assemble the pieces yourself and do the painting – and don’t forget to download the official Pip-Boy app on your smartphone.

-But beware: Although 3D Hubs has preconfigured it for the most successful smartphones, the phone might not fit easily and the process of building this gadget is not for the faint at heart.
+But beware: Although 3D Hubs has preconfigured it for the most common smartphones, your phone might not fit easily.
+Also, the process of building this gadget is not for the faint at heart.

 Just some weeks ago, you had a choice of several 3D printed Pip-Boys at various 3D printing service providers.
 The majority could be found at Shapeways, which printed them professionally in a material of your choice.